Serendipity Holidays is expert in Halebeedu Tour Packages. One of the finest craftsmanship of temple design.

-Halebidu is a sanctuary town in Hassan region of Karnataka.
+Halebidu is a Temple town in Hassan region of Karnataka.
 It is well known for its tenth century Hoysaleswara Temple which is recorded as one of the world legacy destinations.

-The town is known for its sanctuary buildings:
+The town is known for its Remarkable Temple buildings:

 Halebidu is associated by street and rail to Hassan (30 km), Mysore (150 km) and Mangalore (184 km).
-It is near Belur, known for its Vaishnavism Hindu sanctuaries.
+It is near Belur, known for its Vaishnavism Hindu Temples.

 You can get an administration transport for 25 rupees from Banavara, itself on a noteworthy expressway and effectively available from many significant intercity transport lines.

 Places to see in Halebidu

 Hoysaleswara Temple.
 The Temple is well known for its moment carvings in dark stone.
 The lower half of the external divider has stone cut even stips with carvings of Elephants at base, Lions in Second layer, Scenes of Story of Mahabharata and Ramayana in third dimension and Floral Design in fourth dimension.
 The upper Part of Outer dividers portray statues of Hindu Deities, for example, Shiva Parvati, Krishna, Vishnu, Varaha Rup, Narsimha and so forth.
 The Temple is devoted to Lord Shiva.

 There are two Temples :